 Data carries a lot of weight in the organizational landscape today.
-It forms the basis of strategy and execution decisions, and drives critical investments, both in workforce and technology.
+It forms the basis of strategy and execution decisions, and drives critical investments, both in the workforce and technology.
 It’s the subject of research studies, boardroom discussions, and conferences – all for good reason.

 According to a recent McKinsey report, 33% of companies claim that scaling data and analytics has helped them increase revenue from existing stream.
 24% claim that it’s helped them tap into new revenue streams.
 That’s significant for organizations that want to survive and thrive in the current competitive and uncertain market situation.

 Most businesses today realize the value of data insights in helping them streamline processes, improve performance, and increase returns.
 There are, however, a number of critical metrics and signals that companies still fail to effectively track and benefit from.